spatie/laravel-backup/docs/01-taking-backups/index.md

 If something goes wrong copying the zip file to a filesystem, we will still try to copy over to all other configured filesystems.

+## Getting notified when a backup goes wrong

+You can receive a notification when a backup goes wrong.
+Read [the section on notifications](url naar notification page) to know more.